PROJECTS

 Economic Study: The study was established to show the effects of a low water year like 2001.

-The Economic Impact Study for Detroit Lake and the Upper North Santiam Canyon has been completed and is on the OSU web site.
-Go to our link page then OSU link to see an electronic version.
-The completed report is also in hard copy
+The Economic Impact Study for Detroit Lake and the Upper North Santiam Canyon has been completed and is on out link page Go to our link page then OSU link to see an electronic version.

 Shoreline at Detroit Flats: An ongoing project to provide a day use area as a picnic and fishing area